Buying real estate in Brazil?

 Laura is a seasoned real estate professional with extensive knowledge of Brazil's evolving property market.
 From high-growth urban centers to exclusive coastal retreats, she helps clients identify strategic investment opportunities across the country.
 With a strong focus on sustainability and long-term value, Laura provides expert guidance on navigating Brazil's regulatory environment, emerging hotspots, and luxury developments, ensuring her clients maximize their real estate potential.

-What types of land can foreigners legally buy in Brazil, and are there any restrictions by region or land use?
+What types of land can foreigners legally buy in Brazil and what types are restricted?

 It's something we develop in our Brazil property pack.